 1. Choose a pumpkin with a good stem

 A thick stem means a heavy pumpkin, which is better for carving.

-For something extra scary, try our huge Rambo pumpkins or large Ghost/Orange pumpkins - or even a Wonky pumpkin.
+For something extra scary, try a huge Rambo pumpkin or large Ghost/Orange pumpkin - or even one of our Wonky pumpkins.
 If your little monsters want to draw on faces with marker pens – try a small Gourd.

 Get the kids to draw a design with marker pen, buy a reliable pumpkin carving kit or use a range of kitchen utensils – such as a knife (under adult supervision at all times of course), cocktail sticks and an ice cream scoop.

 4. Use a terrifying template